Around France

 Carrières de Lumières in Les Baux de Provence- Late afternoon

 IMG_4302Not too far down the road from Saint-Remy is Les Baux de Provence.
-The village that sits atop a hill in the southern part of the Alpilles mountain range is a sight to see.
-During the summer the hilltop village is packed with tourists, so we opted to skip the steep climb and visit only the Carrières de Lumières.
+The village atop a hill in the southern part of the Alpilles mountain range is a sight to see.
+During the summer, the hilltop village is packed with tourists, so we opted to skip the steep climb and visit only the Carrières de Lumières.
 Neither of us was prepared for the experience.
 First of all, the cave was mammoth.
 Second, the presentation of art and music was mind-blowing.
 Hundreds of tourists filled the aisles between the illuminated walls of the cave, yet it seemed as if we were the only ones there.
-Visitors sat around the perimeter of the huge space just so they could take it all in.
+Visitors sat around the perimeter of the vast space just so they could take it all in.

 Mas-sainte-berthe